armory/docs/content/en/docs/installation/armory-operator/op-manage-operator.md

 Uninstalling the Operator involves deleting its deployment and `SpinnakerService` CRD.
 When you delete the Operator CRD, Kubernetes deletes any installation created by Operator.
 This occurs because the CRD is set as the owner of the resources, so they get garbage collected.

-There are two ways in which you can remove this ownership relationship so that Spinnaker is not deleted when deleting the Operator: [replace Operator with Halyard](#replace-operator-with-halyard) or [removing Operator ownership of resources](#remove-operator-ownership-of-spinnaker-resources).
+There are two ways in which you can remove this ownership relationship so that Armory Enterprise is not deleted when deleting the Operator: [replace Operator with Halyard](#replace-operator-with-halyard) or [removing Operator ownership of resources](#remove-operator-ownership-of-spinnaker-resources).

 ### Replace Operator with Halyard